 Like the rest of the world, Tāmaki Makaurau Auckland is adjusting to life amid the COVID-19 pandemic.

-While Auckland and New Zealand is renowned for its manaakitanga (welcoming spirit), in a bid to ensure our country is as protected as possible from COVID-19, the New Zealand Government implemented an alert level system which specifies the public health and social measures required to fight COVID-19.
+While Auckland and New Zealand is renowned for its manaakitanga (welcoming spirit), in a bid to ensure our country is as protected as possible from COVID-19, the New Zealand Government implemented an 4-level Alert System which specifies the public health and social measures required to fight COVID-19.

 As of midday, Friday, 12 March, New Zealand is at Alert Level 1.

 Alert Level 1 means that the disease is contained in New Zealand, but we all need to be prepared in case COVID-19 reappears in the community.

 It is recommended that you follow the Ministry of Health’s guidelines, public health measures and consider others around you.
 To find out more, visit the COVID-19 website here.

 As our region’s cultural and economic development agency, Auckland Unlimited is working with businesses impacted by COVID-19, including tourism, screen, major events, international education, retail/hospitality, manufacturing and professional services.